hsghori/CS-Notes/high-performance-computer-architecture.md

 ###### Larger cache blocks
-Using larger cache blocks can naively reduce the hit rate since more data is brought into the cache - however this only works when spacial loality is high.
-When spacial locality is low, increaseing the cache block size just wastes space in the cache and actually increases the miss rate.
+Using larger cache blocks can naively reduce the hit rate since more data is brought into the cache - however this only works when spacial locality is high.
+When spacial locality is low, increasing the cache block size just wastes space in the cache and actually increases the miss rate.

 ##### Prefetching
 __Prefetching__ is a technique where we guess which blocks will be accessed in the future and bring those blocks into the cache.
 Good guesses can greatly help performance by eliminating misses, but bad guesses will polute the cache with useless data and replace potentially useful cache data with useless data - which increaess the miss rate.
-An easy way to handle prefetchin is to add prefetch instructions to the instruction set.
+An easy way to handle prefetching is to add prefetch instructions to the instruction set.

 ```C
 for (int i = 0; i < 100000; i++) {